"Proof" that all inventions about the uses of fire were made in a very short time.

 - How many humans and pre-humans lived at that time ?

-Any reason for the first human species to have been less numerous ?
+Any reason for the first humans (from all human species), opportunist omnivores, with a wider range of habitats, to have been less numerous ?

 The discovery of fire by humans: a long and convoluted process | Philosophical Transactions of the Royal Society B: Biological Sciences http://rstb.royalsocietypublishing.org/content/371/1696/20150164